hsiaosiyuan0/resultify/README.md

 console.log(resp.r);
 ```

-for some situation you want rethrow the error:
+for some situations you want rethrow the error:

 ```ts
 const resp = await resultify(fn());